goshevs/sparkHPC/README.md

 ### All other files

-All remaning files configure, fire up, pass the work and shut down the spark cluster if work has completed successfully.
+All remaning files configure, fire up, pass the work and shut down the spark cluster if work has completed successfully. **Unless you know what you are doing, please do not edit any of them.**

 ## POSSIBLE ISSUES